Moving from application automation to true DevOps by including the database

 There is a growing motivation, in many organizations, to integrate database changes into a DevOps process.
-The recent State of Database DevOps Report revealed that within two years, 82% of companies will adopt some aspects DevOps, and that 76% of companies already have developers in their team who work across both applications and databases.
+The recent State of Database DevOps Report revealed 89% of companies have now adopted some aspects DevOps, or will within two years, and that 70% of companies now have to manage changes across two or more different database systems.

-In a typical application automated deployment pipeline, for example, deployments are linked to source controlled versions of the application code so the changes made in development can be associated to what has been deployed.
+In a typical application automated script pipeline for application deployments, each new release is linked to source-controlled versions of the application code so the changes made in development can be associated directly to what has been deployed.

 Persisting data during upgrades